Are You Over-Conditioning Your Hair?

 Image: Shutterstock

-• Shampooing your hair properly to remove excess conditioner on your hair or using dry shampoo exactly where you can find the greasy spots on your hair can fix your problem.
+• Shampooing your hair properly to remove excess conditioner on your hair or using a dry shampoo exactly where you can find the greasy spots on your hair can fix your problem.
+You may also use a DIY dry shampoo in case you want to avoid commercial ones.

 • Rinse your hair with a 1:2 concoction of apple cider vinegar and water once a month.
 (This means 1 part apple cider vinegar and two parts water.)